federerjiang/icarus_jiang/README.md

+# This program will be runned in the server.

 # Icarus ICN caching simulator
 Icarus is a Python-based discrete-event simulator for evaluating caching performance in Information Centric Networks (ICN).